 The Chinese astrology system identifies five elements: fire, earth, metal, water, and wood.
 Each element is linked to motivating forces in your life.

 Because the animals are on 12-year cycles and there are five elements, the entire Chinese zodiac-element cycle lasts 60 years.
 In this system, each sign has a fire, earth, metal, water, and wood variety depending on your birth year.
-2017 is a Fire Rooster year.
+2024 is a Wood Dragon year.

 In the Western system, only four elements are identified: fire, earth, air, and water, and each element is associated with three signs with psychological features.
 Each sign has one element associated with it.